How We Can Help You

 Step 1: Attend our Information Talk on Debt Management

 Get reliable and unbiased information on how you can address a problem debt.
 As a not-for-profit organisation, our goal is to help you decide on the best course of action for yourself.

 As Information Talks are suspended at the moment, you can consider taking our Online Debt Management Course or attend our online Debt Management webinar.
 We will share information on the various options one can consider to address problem debts, the “do's and don'ts” of dealing with a debt problem, how to deal with creditors and the common actions that creditors can take to recover the money owed.

 After attending, most people usually have a clearer idea of what they can do next to avoid spiraling deeper into debt.

 Step 2: Submit a Request for a Counselling Appointment

 If you wish to explore whether our Debt Management Programme is suitable for you or require personalised debt advice, you may request to see our Financial Counsellors.

 All our counselling appointments are arranged by appointment.
 To arrange for an appointment, complete a Counselling Request Form (given out during our information talks/webinars), attach the relevant supporting documents and send them to us.
 After we have received your documents, we will contact you by phone and/or email to arrange for an appointment to see our counsellors.
 The information you provide us will be treated in confidence and will enable our counsellors to make an initial assessment of your financial circumstances.

 Step 3: Attend a 1-to-1 Counselling session

-During a Debt Advising session, a Debt Adviser will help you understand your monthly cashflow, identify the most feasible option for addressing a debt problem and determine your suitability to be on a Debt Management Programme (DMP).
+During a counselling session, a Financial Counsellor will help you understand your monthly cashflow, identify the most feasible option for addressing a debt problem and determine your suitability to be on a Debt Management Programme (DMP).